top of page

 DR. QUINTESSA HATHAWAY BIO

 She believes we are all charged to aggressively seek to break down the walls of bigotry, racism, ableism, and xenophobia through the process of teaching and learning.
-As a third (3rd) generation and distinguished educator for sixteen (16) years, she has pursued that mission.
-Dr. Hathaway has taught and lead in various capacities coast-to-coast in secondary education in both middle and high school in urban and suburban settings, alternative education, adult education, and adjunct professor at a metropolitan Little Rock college.
+As a third (3rd) generation and distinguished educator for nearly two (2) decades, she has pursued that mission.
+Dr. Hathaway has taught and led in various capacities coast-to-coast in elementary and secondary education in both middle and high school in urban and suburban settings, alternative education, adult education, and a former adjunct professor at a metropolitan Little Rock college and currently a non-teaching adjunct professor at her alma mater, Tennessee State University.

 Dr. Quintessa Hathaway is an advocate for education.
 Her personal foundation was laid in the Metropolitan Nashville Public Schools (MNPS).
 She is an academic honors graduate of Glencliff Comprehensive High School in Nashville, Tennessee.
 She holds a Bachelor of Arts (B.A.) in Political Science degree from The Jackson State University in Jackson, Mississippi; as well as a Master of Education (M.Ed.) in Curriculum and Instruction, Specialist in Education (Ed.S.) in Administration and Supervision, and Doctor of Education (Ed.D.) in Educational Leadership degrees from Tennessee State University in Nashville, Tennessee.
 Her groundbreaking dissertation, The Common Core State Standards Initiative and the Achievement Gap, was an educational analysis of all fifty (50) states plus the District of Columbia and United States territories.
 Her research is steeped in scholarship and supports better policymaking, practicum, and pedagogy in its approach to curriculum implementation and shrinking the racial achievement gap.

 Furthermore, Dr. Hathaway is the Founder, Chief Executive Officer, and Lead Consultant of her self-titled organization, Q. Hathaway & Associates, LLC, a results-driven education and business consultancy and professional development provider.
-In that capacity, she is responsible for providing strategic, financial, and operational leadership with a team of consultants who have over one hundred twenty (120) years of combined expertise.
+In that capacity, she is responsible for providing strategic, financial, and operational leadership with a team of consultants who have over sixty (60) years of combined expertise.
 Together, they bring transformative solutions and evidence-based strategies to schools, districts, colleges and universities, and business entities across the country.

-Dr. Quintessa Hathaway is very active in southern regional and national politics.
-At age twenty-two (22), she was a Democratic Candidate for the 105th Tennessee General Assembly (2007-2009) in the House of Representatives serving District 53 (parts of South Nashville and Antioch).
+Dr. Quintessa Hathaway is highly active in southern regional and national politics.
+At age twenty-two (22), she was a Democratic Candidate for the 105th Tennessee General Assembly (2007-2009) in the House of Representatives to serve District 53 (parts of South Nashville and Antioch).
 She made history being among the youngest and an African American woman to ever seek the state legislative seat.
-Over the past sixteen (16) years, she has personally conducted voter registration across three states, Tennessee, Georgia, and Arkansas.
-Also, Dr. Hathaway phone banked with the New Georgia Project during the 2021 Special Election Runoff of U.S. Senator Raphael Warnock of Georgia.
+Throughout her political career, she has personally conducted voter registration across three states, Tennessee, Georgia, and Arkansas.
+Also, Dr. Hathaway has volunteered on many campaigns in local, state, and federal races.

 Dr. Hathaway is a member of several civic and social organizations.
 She is a praying, spiritual and philosophical woman.
 When she is not travelling for her consulting firm or leisure, she is home cooking savory meals, reading, writing, watching C-SPAN, having heartwarming and enthralling conversations, and public speaking.